Landlord Responsibilities

 Property Maintenance

-The landlord should be responsible for the structural safety of the property, and ensure that the property is and remains in a state fit for human habitation within the meaning of the Homes (Fitness for Human Habitation) Act 2018 and that the furniture, Fixtures and Fittings comply with all relevant safety legislation.
+They should ensure that the property is and remains in a state fit for human habitation.
+The definition of this can be found within the Homes (Fitness for Human Habitation) Act 2018.

 As set out in section 11 of the Landlord and Tenant Act 1985 (as amended by the Housing Act 1988), the landlord should keep in repair the following: